adamante/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==
 = 1.1.0 =
 * ADDED : You can now choose the default view: month, week or day by using a shortcode.
+* ADDED : You can now unactivate views: "month, week or day" by using a shortcode.
 * ADDED : Translations.